The Sean Dorney Grant for Pacific Journalism

 - Journalists from all sectors, backgrounds and experience levels, including freelancers and those employed by media organisations.
 Please note terms and conditions before applying.

 - Academics, public intellectuals and former journalists working in Pacific-related fields.
 These applicants must have a strong track record in the media as an independent voice or writer.

 - Applicants must be an Australian resident or citizen but may live outside Australia, preferably in the Pacific.

 - Give a brief outline of their project

 - Show they have a realistic understanding of the budget for their project and provide details with their application

-- Show they have in-principle support of a high-impact, mainstream platform to publish the work they produce as a result of this grant
+- Show they have in-principle support of a publisher or broadcaster to publish the work they produce as a result of this grant

 - Submit up to three examples of their work to support their application